LKField/mdef/docs/term1/landing.md

 ### TransfoLAB BCN

-Next, we went to [TransfoLAB BCN](https://www.transfolabbcn.com/home){:target="_blank"} and saw the workspaces they have there including a woodshop, metal shop, bioreactor, a Precious Plastics shop, and jewlery shop.
+Next, we went to [TransfoLAB BCN](https://www.transfolabbcn.com/home){:target="_blank"} and saw the workspaces they have there including a wood shop, metal shop, bioreactor, a Precious Plastics shop, and jewelry shop.
 I am excited to learn more about the metalworking classes they have there to learn more about metal fabrication.

 ### Bioma